Mikhail Aleshin

-Mikhail Petrovich Aleshin (Михаи́л Петро́вич Алёшин, born 22 May 1987 in Moscow, Soviet Union) is a Russian professional racing driver and the 2010 champion of the Formula Renault 3.5 Series.
+Mikhail Petrovich Aleshin (Михаи́л Петро́вич Алёшин, born 22 May 1987) is a Russian former professional racing driver and the 2010 champion of the Formula Renault 3.5 Series.

 Career

 Aleshin competed in karting from 1996 to 2000.
-Since 2001 he has taken part in various international open wheel series.
-On 14 April 2007 he became the first Russian driver to win a major international single-seater race when he won the opening round of the Formula Renault 3.5 Series season at Monza.
+Since 2001, he has taken part in various international open wheel series.
+On 14 April 2007, he became the first Russian driver to win a major international single-seater race when he won the opening round of the Formula Renault 3.5 Series season at Monza.
 He then deputised for the injured Michael Ammermüller in the ART Grand Prix team at the second round of the 2007 GP2 Series season, becoming the second Russian after Vitaly Petrov to race in the series.
 He remained in FR3.5 for 2008, taking his best finish in the championship so far despite not winning a race.

 He joined the relaunched FIA Formula Two Championship for 2009, driving car number 15.
 He finished third in the championship, with a single win coming at Oschersleben.